 On and between healthcare sites, reliable and secure network connectivity is vital for patient safety and clinician productivity.
 Yet, healthcare organizations often rely on restricted-budget, legacy networks that are expensive to run and often inefficient.
 Additionally, cloud services, Bring Your own Device (BYoD), IoT devices, network merges, and IT advances are continually expanding these environments and increasing complexity.

-While this makes WAN availability more critical, healthcare networks are challenged, among other things, by unintentional downtime caused by issues like weather or accidental line cuts.
+While this makes 5G network resilience more critical, healthcare networks are challenged, among other things, by unintentional downtime caused by issues like weather or accidental line cuts.

-The Teldat 5Ge solves this with its cost-effective WAN resilience.
+The Teldat 5Ge solves this with its cost-effective backup solution.

-While earlier WAN resilience solutions using double cables were prohibitively expensive, the Teldat 5Ge provides a simpler, lower-cost approach by implementing a 5G backup channel.
+While earlier Network Resilience products using double cables were prohibitively expensive, the Teldat 5Ge provides a simpler, lower-cost approach by implementing a 5G backup channel.
 If the primary cable or fiber connection breaks, the Teldat-5Ge automatically fails over to the 5G channel, without user intervention or even knowledge.

 Non-IT specialists can plug the device into an on-site network with a single cable, where it works with existing routers of any brand.
 Unlike most 5G antennas, it can be used immediately, due to its compliance with the very specific 5G network radio requirements of most major mobile service providers.